coinForRich/coin-for-rich/README.md

 ## Customizing the App Image <a name="hacking_customappimg"></a>
 After customizing, simply rebuild it and re-run: `docker-compose build --no-cache && docker-compose up -d`
 ## Running without Docker Compose <a name="hacking_runwodc"></a>
 You can still develop, customize and run this app without Docker Compose.
-However, you may want to run the two containers of Timescaledb/Postgres and Redis and note that you may have to spend some time setting up cron jobs (to refresh materialized views)
+However, you may want to run the two containers of Timescaledb/Postgres and Redis and note that you may have to spend some time setting up cron jobs (to refresh materialized views).

 ### Run Timescaledb/Postgresql
 Remember to bind-mount data volume to retrieve existing data and make changes persistent